HandBrake/HandBrake-docs/source/docs/en/latest/technical/official-presets.markdown

 [^high-quality-settings-less-compatible]: Higher quality General `Presets` may include settings that are incompatible with older or slower devices.

 [^video-hosting-services]: Creator presets are designed and tested to meet these specific services' video guidelines.
 Compatibility with other services is possible, but neither tested nor guaranteed.

-[^email-size-limit]: Email presets are designed and tested to meet these specific services' file attachment size limits, which may change in the future.
-Compatibility with other services is possible, but neither tested nor guaranteed.
-It is generally recommended to use a [file hosting service](https://en.wikipedia.org/wiki/Comparison_of_file_hosting_services) when sharing large or long videos.

 [^social-services]: Social presets are designed and tested to meet these specific services' video guidelines.
 Compatibility with other services is possible, but neither tested nor guaranteed.